h9k/magirc/README.md

 To use this feature **enable** the following parameters by removing the '#' in front:

     ustatsregistered;

-## Anope configuration ###
-Please note that Anope support is not yet fully implemented, but most of the stuff should work.
-You need at least Anope 2.0.0-RC1 and the `m_mysql`, `m_chanstats` and `ircsql` modules enabled and setup.
-These modules are included in the Anope codebase.
-Please refer to the Anope documentation on how to set those up.

 ## Web Server configuration ##